Jonathan India Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA across all MLB pitching staffs (3.94).
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (3.93).

-- The Giants allow the seventh-fewest home runs in baseball (101 total, 1.1 per game).
+- Giants pitchers combine to give up 102 home runs (1.1 per game), the seventh-fewest in baseball.

-- Stripling (0-2 with a 6.11 ERA and 40 strikeouts in 45 2/3 innings pitched) makes the start for the Giants, his ninth of the season.

 © 2023 Data Skrive.
 All rights reserved.